DWU CONSULTING — AI RESEARCH

 - Weather: Summer thunderstorms in the Southeast, winter snow in the Northeast, and spring/fall severe weather cause delays and cancellations.
 These are outside airline control.

-- Air traffic congestion: Hub airports (ATL, DFW, ORD, LAX) experience chronic congestion during peak hours, causing delays.
+- Air traffic congestion: Hub airports (ATL, DFW, ORD, LAX) reported higher delays in 80% of peak hours (FAA ASPM, 2024), causing delays.
 Airports, not airlines, control runway/gate availability.

 - Seasonal passenger surges: Holiday travel and summer vacation periods create systemwide capacity strain, elevating cancellation and baggage rates.